THE GREAT DEPRESSION

-Just fourteen years old at the start of the Great Depression in 1930, Alfred Watson lived in a small house near the Ohio River with his mother, sister, grand- parents, and two uncles.
-His father had deserted the family in 1924, and the family was forced to survive solely on his Grandfather Thorn’s $95 railroad pension.
-With insufficient funds to feed a family of 6 , Alfred and his sister frequently searched for their family’s dinner in a local restaurant dumpster.
+Just fourteen years old at the start of the Depression, Alfred Watson lived in a small house near the Ohio River with his mother, sister, grandparents and His father had deserted the family when he was eight, deserted the family when he was eight

 Blind Man, 1941